EscalanteLab/Plasmodium-gonderi-genome-analysis/README.md

 # *Plasmodium gonderi* genome analysis

-This repository hosts the custom scripts and analysis of the *Plasmodium gonderi* genome, a parasite found in African monkeys, and its implications for understanding the evolution of malaria-causing *Plasmodium* species in humans.
-Our work focuses on a *de novo* assembled genome and comparative genomics of *P. gonderi*, which is unique among parasites from African old-world monkeys for not being found in African Apes.
+This repository hosts the custom scripts and analyses of the *Plasmodium gonderi* genome, a parasite found in African monkeys, and its implications for understanding the evolution of malaria parasites in primates, including the origins of those species infecting humans.
+Our work focuses on a *de novo* assembled genome, a valuable resource for Plasmodium comparative genomics.

 ## Key Highlights: